By Ruben Ghulghazaryan, Davit Piliposyan, Zhengfang Liu, Chunshan Du, Jeff Wilson, Qijian Wan, Xinyi Hu, Zhixi Chen

 - Run a hotspots fixing flow using model-based SmartFill functionality that fixes the hotspots using dummy pattern modification based on the CMP simulation results.

 - For the selected area or cluster, use the engineering change order (ECO) flow in the Calibre YieldEnhancer SmartFill tool to control the removal of the original dummy fill.

 - Refill just these areas with new dummy fill shapes selected based on analysis of the hotspot type (such as large dishing or erosion, low or high topography, surrounding pattern density, density gradient, design rule constraints, etc.)

 - Repeat CMP simulation and check for hotspots.

 We tested this flow for back-end-of-line layers on a design with five layers (M1-M5), resulting in significant planarity improvements without the need for test wafer production.
-You can learn more about the details of the process, and see the results we achieved, in our white paper, CMP Simulation-Based Dummy Fill Optimization.
+You can learn more about the details of the process, and see all the results we achieved, in our technical paper, CMP Simulation-Based Dummy Fill Optimization.